 2 Replies

-no title5 days ago
+no title3 months ago

 Our COE comprises dedicated experts with deep process knowledge.
 They assess incoming initiatives and determine whether AI or another solution is appropriate.
 Delivery is handled by mainstream teams, while the COE governs and creates requirements.
 This structure ensures clarity and effective investment decisions.

-no title5 days ago
+no title3 months ago

 With a smaller IT team, selecting COE members is challenging.
 Your approach is impressive and offers valuable guidance.